 David O’Brien promises to proclaim the Gospel as a deacon.

-Alexander Pancoast and Archbishop Chaput exchange a sign of peace.
+During his ordination as a transitional deacon in May 2018 at St. Charles Borromeo Seminary, Alexander Pancoast and Archbishop Charles Chaput exchange a sign of peace.
+(Sarah Webb)

 Jonathan Rice and the archbishop exchange a fraternal kiss.

 Rev. Mr. Anthony Raymundo serves as deacon of the Eucharist for the ordination Mass.

 The new deacons exchange a sign of peace with their family members.